janeczku/docker-dropbox/README.md

     -v /path/to/localfolder:/dbox/Dropbox \
     janeczku/dropbox

-### Custom owner for the Dropbox files
+### Run dropbox with custom user/group id
-This fixes file permission errrors that might occur when mounting the Dropbox volume to the host or another container.
-Just set UID/GID to the user/group that is going to access the Dropbox files.
+This fixes file permission errrors that might occur when mounting the Dropbox file folder (`/dbox/Dropbox`) from the host or a Docker container volume.
+You need to set `DBOX_UID`/`DBOX_GID` to the user id and group id of whoever owns these files on the host or in the other container.

     docker run -d --restart=always --name=dropbox \
     -e DBOX_UID=110 \